wilsonmar/wilsonmar.github.io/_posts/2017-10-31-owasp-testing.md

 OSSTMM five channels or operational areas:

    * Human Security: The security of human interaction and communication is evaluated operationally as a means of testing
-   * Physical Security: The OSSTMM tests physical security defined as any tangible element of security that takes physical effort to operate
+   * Physical Security: The OSSTMM tests physical security, defined as any tangible element of security that takes physical effort to operate
    * Wireless Communications: Electronic communications, signals, and emanations are all considered wireless communications that are part of the operational security testing
-   * Telecommunications: Whether the telecommunication network is digital or analog, any communication conducted over telephone or network lines are tested in the OSSTMM
+   * Telecommunications: Whether the telecommunication network is digital or analog, any communication conducted over telephone or network lines is tested in the OSSTMM
    * Data Networks: The security testing of data networks includes electronic systems and data networks that are used for communication or interaction via cable and wired network lines
    <br /><br />

 <a target="_blank" href="http://www.pentest-standard.org/index.php/Main_Page">PTES (Penetration Testing Execution Standard)</a> in 2009 defined phases of a pen-test engagement:

-   1. <a target="_blank" href="http://www.pentest-standard.org/index.php/Intelligence_Gathering">Pre-engagement Interactions</a>
+   1. <a target="_blank" href="http://www.pentest-standard.org/index.php/Intelligence_Gathering">Intelligence Gathering</a>
-   2. <a target="_blank" href="http://www.pentest-standard.org/index.php/Pre-engagement">Intelligence Gathering</a>
+   2. <a target="_blank" href="http://www.pentest-standard.org/index.php/Pre-engagement">Pre-engagement Interactions</a>
-   3. <a target="_blank" href="hhttp://www.pentest-standard.org/index.php/Threat_Modeling">Threat Modeling</a>
+   3. <a target="_blank" href="http://www.pentest-standard.org/index.php/Threat_Modeling">Threat Modeling</a>
    4. <a target="_blank" href="http://www.pentest-standard.org/index.php/Vulnerability_Analysis">Vulnerability Analysis</a>
    5. <a target="_blank" href="http://www.pentest-standard.org/index.php/Exploitation">Exploitation</a>
    6. <a target="_blank" href="http://www.pentest-standard.org/index.php/Post_Exploitation">Post Exploitation</a>
    7. <a target="_blank" href="http://www.pentest-standard.org/index.php/Reporting">Reporting</a>
    <br /><br />

-The PTES <a target="_blank" href="http://www.pentest-standard.org/index.php/PTES_Technical_Guidelines">Technical Guidelines</a> is an "oldie but goodie" because it's from 2014.
+The PTES <a target="_blank" href="http://www.pentest-standard.org/index.php/PTES_Technical_Guidelines">Technical Guidelines</a> is an "oldie but goodie" from 2014, but still has good wisdom.

+<a name="OWASP_Items"></a>

 ## OWASP items

-These will be changed soon.
 YouTube videos from F5 DevCentral 2017 by John Wagnon (and Description from OWASP):

    1. <a target="_blank" href="https://www.youtube.com/watch?v=rWHvp7rUka8&index=82&list=PLyqga7AXMtPMfBejtyw1vJOHspvsNRJkC">VIDEO: